間眅埶AV

 Thirty Evolve E-Bikes are available to ride around 間眅埶AVs Burnaby campus and the surrounding area.
 The electric pedal-assist bikes can be found at nine designated parking zones strategically located across campus, including outside student residences to the west and adjacent the UniverCity neighbourhood to the east.

-Each e-bike includes complimentary use of a helmet if riders dont have their own, and access to safety information, riding tips and advice on the app and at .
+Each e-bike includes complimentary use of a helmet if riders do not have their own, and access to safety information, riding tips and advice on the app and at .
 The program has flexible pricing of $0.35 per minute, or $12.99 per hour, plus an additional $1.25 unlocking fee per trip.
 Frequent riders can subscribe for $9.99 a month, lowering the rate to $0.10 per minute.

 Bike tool lending program